idlab-discover/masters-wasi-spi/guests/oled-screen/README.md

 ```

 #### 3. Run the Host
-Finally, we run the generic Host application, passing it our composed Wasm file.
-We also provide the hardware mapping via flags and the policy file.
+Finally, we run the generic Host application, passing it our composed Wasm binary and policy file.

 ```bash
 cargo run -p host -- \